koenw/fullstack-hello/README.md

 ## Development

 Using [PostgREST](https://github.com/PostgREST/postgrest) as a backend comes with some perks.
-Besides the beautiful RESTful API that comes with it the [OpenAPI](https://swagger.io/specification/) support leads to some even more important benefits, like [automatically generated clients](https://openapi-generator.tech/) and [API documentation](https://api.hello-parity.koenw.dev/swagger/).
+Besides the beautiful RESTful API that comes with it, the [OpenAPI](https://swagger.io/specification/) support leads to some even more important benefits like [automatically generated clients](https://openapi-generator.tech/) and [API documentation](https://api.hello-parity.koenw.dev/swagger/).

-### Prerequisites
+### Dependencies

 * [just](https://github.com/casey/just) is used as a command runner for project specific commands, both locally and in CI/CD;